I Married an Angel (film)

 I Married an Angel is a 1942 American musical film based on the 1938 musical comedy of the same name by Rodgers and Hart.
 The film was directed by W. S. Van Dyke and starred Jeanette MacDonald and Nelson Eddy, who were then a popular onscreen couple.
-Supporting cast members included Edward Everett Horton, Binnie Barnes, Reginald Owen, Douglass Dumbrille, Mona Maris, and Odette Myrtil.
+Supporting cast members included Edward Everett Horton, Binnie Barnes, Reginald Owen, Douglass Dumbrille, and Mona Maris.

 Plot

-Popular among the ladies of Budapest, banker Count Willie Palaffi (Nelson Eddy) seeks true love as he approaches his 35th birthday.
+Popular among the ladies of Budapest, banker Count Willie Palaffi seeks true love as he approaches his 35th birthday.

-At the last minute, "Whiskers," his kindly mentor, invites a junior secretary, Anna Zador (Jeanette MacDonald) to the lavish party.
+At the last minute, "Whiskers," his kindly mentor, invites a junior secretary, Anna Zador to the lavish party.
 The Count's senior secretary is jealous and arranges for a simple foil and wire angel costume, expecting Anna to be ridiculed.

 Anna arrives to laughter and snickers, except from the Count who seems enthralled by her simple beauty and kindness.

 Tired of the party, the Count retires to his room to sleep.
-Brigitta, an angel (again, Jeanette MacDonald), soon flies into his dream life.
+Brigitta, an angel, soon flies into his dream life.

 During his sleep, he discovers what he really desires, and that is Anna (Brigitta from his dreams) to be his wife.
+Flaws and all.

+The prospect of being married to "The Perfect Woman" (An Angel) proves to have some drawbacks—Angels are incapable of telling a lie, so Brigitta tells blunt truths about their physical appearances to all of the influential women in town and reveals several extramaritial affairs.

+She is also horrified when she is gifted with a fur coat, and she doesn't know what an Earthly bed is("I sleep on a fluffy white cloud").